Advertiser Disclosure

 Leave Old Accounts Open

-A better idea: use old accounts once every few months to keep them active.
+A better idea is to use old accounts once every few months to keep them active.
 Pay the balance before the statement period ends to avoid interest.

 Consolidate Your Debts